 Now I’m all grown up.

 I’ve never been a good student.
 I’d float through classes, determined to get the degree but not terribly worried about my GPA.
-That might have been different if the car accident hadn’t ruined my GPA causing the rest of my entire college education to be a fight to bring it up, rather than just starting flat like other students, hadn’t happened; but it did and that’s that.
+That might have been different if the car accident hadn’t ruined my GPA, causing the rest of my entire college education to be a fight to bring it up, rather than just starting flat like other students… But it did and that’s that.

 The party never happened.
 Don’t be surprised, that’s my parent’s for you.
 My boyfriend’s parents are working on a party for me thrown by them instead, which will go much better than any party my parents would’ve been willing to throw.
-It’s not that my parents don’t care, they do, but it’s hard for them to get ready for an event, and the weather has been bad around here, so it just didn’t work out.
+It’s not that my parents don’t care, it’s hard for them to get ready for any event, and the weather has been bad around here, so it just didn’t work out.

 Anyway, I’ve graduated.
 I felt very numb about the entire situation for awhile, until I mentioned to my boyfriend that I was technically “alumni’ now.
 Then I freaked out a little with excitement.

 My student loans total out to a very large amount of money, but I can handle that.

 I was a terrible student, but I’ve always been a phenomenal worker.
 My dream is to grow up to be a perfect little housewife, but I know that is far away, if ever, and for now I enjoy spending my days working instead of sitting around the house.
 With a little trust, faith and structure, I’m the best employee an employer could ever ask for.